nwchemgit/nwchem-wiki/Compiling-NWChem.md

 export SCALAPACK="location of Scalapack and BLACS library"
 ```
-### How to deal with with  integer size of Linear Algebra libraries
+### How to deal with integer size of Linear Algebra libraries
 In the case of 64-bit platforms, most vendors optimized BLAS
 libraries cannot be used.
 This is due to the fact that while NWChem uses
 64-bit integers (i.e. integer\*8) on 64-bit platforms, most of the